Boost Traffic and Leads with Programmatic SEO

 Figure 3 - leads brought in by SEO over time

-The number of impressions and clicks have also been increasing since the initial release (see Figure 4).
+The number of impressions and clicks has also increased since the initial release (see Figure 4).

 performance-on-search-results.png